LundiNord/JPlag/languages/java-cpg/src/main/java/de/jplag/java_cpg/ai/README.md

 For debug, please run with `-ea` JVM flag.

+**For now a lot of method have a default switch case that throws an exception.
+They will later be replaced with a default case that sets the value to unknown and returns an unknown value.**

 ## Build

 Maven: `mvn clean package`

+## Code Structure

+ToDo

 ## Supported language features

+see [ToDos](./ToDo.md) for supported and unsupported features.

 ## Explicitly not supported language features

+see [ToDos](./ToDo.md) for supported and unsupported features.

 ## Usage Example